aanujkhurana/TaxReturnCalculator/README.md

 ### PAYG Estimation Algorithm

-When tax withheld is unknown, the app estimates based on income brackets:
+When tax withheld is unknown, the app estimates based on **TFN employment income only** (excludes ABN income):

 - **Up to $18,200**: 0% withholding
 - **$18,201 - $45,000**: ~17% withholding